dmx-systems/dmx-documentation/docs/devel.rst

 This chapter illustrates how to set up a plugin project, how to build and deploy a plugin, and how to redeploy it once you've made changes.

 We develop a very simple plugin from scratch called "DMX Bookstore".
 According to the above :ref:`P1-P4 <plugin-types>` figure the Bookstore plugin is of type *back-end-only* (P1).
 It has no logic (no Java or JavaScript code).
-The only thing the Bookstore plugin does is defining the "Book" data model.
+The only thing the Bookstore plugin does is defining a 1st version of the "Bookstore" data model.
 Mainly JSON is in use.
 So this type of plugin is quite easy to create, even for non-programmers.

 On the other hand in conjunction with the DMX Webclient installing even a data-model-only plugin like DMX Bookstore has quite an impact.
 You can instantly create/edit Book topics.
 You do so via forms which are auto-generated from the data model.
 All the generic features like search, delete, hide, navigate, associate are there immediately.
 Basically this means: data model goes in, basis of a bookstore CMS comes out.

 .. hint::

-    Instead of creating a plugin you could, of course, create the "Book" topic type interactively in the DMX Webclient.
+    Instead of creating a plugin you could, of course, create the "Bookstore" data model interactively in the DMX Webclient.
 The result would be the same.
 However, if a data model is packaged as a plugin this means you can *distribute* it.
 Other DMX users can install your plugin and make use of your data model.

 Develop the "Bookstore" plugin
 ==============================